 There are some amazing Dublin day trips to choose from, but here are a few of my favorites.

 Kilmainham Gaol is accessible by bus from the city center.
-It’s also near the Irish National War Memorial Gardens and Park, as well as the Irish Museum of Modern Art.
+It’s also near the Irish National War Memorial Gardens and Park and the Irish Museum of Modern Art.

 John Kavanagh “The Gravediggers”

 If you haven’t had enough Guinness on your trip, there’s one pub you must visit: John Kavanagh “The Gravediggers.”
-This pub was established in 1833 and claims to be the oldest family pub in Dublin – and also to pour the best pint in the city.
-(To be fair, most pubs claim that second part, but John Kavanagh was recommended to me by my Irish friend, so that’s extra points for it!)
+This pub was established in 1833 and claims to be the oldest family pub in Dublin and pour the best pint in the city.
+(To be fair, most pubs in Dublin claim that second part, but John Kavanagh was recommended to me by my Irish friend, so that’s extra points for it!)